touchX/toolkit/CONTRIBUTING.md

 We greatly appreciate and encourage people contributing back into the Toolkit.

+## Coding Style

+Toolkit follows closely to the principles of Sky’s [CSS Style Guide](https://github.com/sky-uk/css), as well as extending its `stylelint` configuration.

 ## Quick Start

 Instantly grab a Toolkit-conformant [.scss template](https://git.io/template):